Cardless ATM

 Product Demo

-Users can now access all ATM features using just their smartphone—no need to carry a bank card.
+With this feature, users can now access all ATM features using just their smartphone, no need to carry a bank card.

 Also in testing, the average transaction was completed in 30 seconds, faster than the typical 45-second card-based withdrawal.